 Don’t give up on employee engagement!

 What research also consistently reveals is that what’s pivotal to engagement is employees needing to have a real sense of autonomy and empowerment, and of being more in control of their destiny.
-Linked to this is the fact staff increasingly they want to know where the overall business is going, and what they’re role is in achieving it.
+Linked to this is the fact staff increasingly want to know where the overall business is going, and what their role is in achieving it.
 Too often, employees are simply left in the dark about how they themselves can grow within their company and what is needed from them to ensure company success.

 Making your company goals your employees goals